General

 Why is there an application fee?

-While we try to keep our costs to artists as low as possible, we must charge an application fee in order to compensate the admissions panelists and administrative staff who dedicate their time to processing and reviewing hundreds of applications.
+While we aim keep our costs to artists as low as possible, we must charge an application fee in order to cover the cost of processing and reviewing hundreds of applications.
 An application fee also helps us to keep the cost of the residency fee at a reasonable rate.
-We offer a free application period each year which takes place the first 1-2 weeks of the application period.

 I’m an ACRE Alumni, can I apply to attend the residency again?

 Our policy is that alumni cannot attend the residency two years in a row.
-So, if you attended in 2021, you are not eligible to apply again this year: you will have to wait until 2023.
-Alumni from 2019 or earlier may apply again this year.
+So, if you attended in 2022, you are not eligible to apply again this year: you will have to wait until 2024 to apply for summer 2025.
+Alumni from 2021 or earlier may apply again this year.

 What about work-study opportunities?

 In an effort to create a more equitable environment and expand on the communal spirit of the program, ACRE no longer offers work-study positions for a discount on the residency fee.
 We now award 10 half-scholarships instead, and enlist the help of the entire residency community to cover chores that the work-study residents were responsible for.
-This means that all residents will be asked to chip in for 1-2 nights helping to wash dishes.
+This means that all participants are asked to contribute to chores including dishes 4-5 times during their residency.
+Additionally sharing in some of the day to day labor at the residency keeps our costs low for all.

 Application